Fabulousman23/meet/README.md

 When the user clicks the event element \
 Then the event element is collapsed back to its default position

-  User story:  I should beable to click to show or hide events details
+  User story: as a user I should beable to click to show or hide events details

 ## Feature: Filter events